ehmicky/modern-errors/README.md

 try {
   // ...
 } catch (error) {
-  // This might throw if `error` has an unknown class error.exampleMethod()
+  // This throws if `error` has an unknown class error.exampleMethod()

   // This is safe